 Berlusconi bid to keep Senate seat not predetermined

-"I think there are many things to clarify and deepen, and I think it is in everyone's interest to do so," the constitutional reform minister, a leading member of Berlusconi's People of Freedom (PdL) party, said in an interview with ANSA.
+"I think there are many things to clarify and deepen, and I think it is in everyone's interest to do so," the constitutional reform minister said in an interview with ANSA.